Chart by Florian Zandt on Statista

 While AI is helping to boost the cybersecurity field in many ways, it is also being taken advantage of on the opposing side of the battle for more nefarious purposes.
-On top of making the barrier for entry lower and more accesible than ever before, AI has increased efficiency for malicious attackers in a multitude of ways.
+On top of making the barrier for entry lower and more accessible than ever before, AI has increased efficiency for malicious attackers in a multitude of ways.

 AI can allow malware to learn from its environment and change its code in real-time, making it increasingly difficult to spot abnormalities.